Our Purpose & Structure

 Meeting agendas and minutes are published here for public viewing.

 Law Society Wales will provide secretariat duties to the independent Council.
-This will mean Jonathan Davies, Head of Wales at the Law Society, will become Council Secretary with additional support from Sian Johnston, Office Executive at the Law Society.
+Jonathan Davies, Head of Wales at the Law Society, is the Council Secretary.

 Media enquiries are being managed by the Communications Consultant to the Law Council: Emma Waddingham, Director, Emma Waddingham Consulting Ltd.